bikeshedder/thermagate/docs/CAN-Bus_Protocol.md

 - The [Rotex HPSU configuration](https://github.com/crycode-de/ioBroker.canbus/blob/master/well-known-messages/configs/rotex-hpsu.md) included in the [ioBroker.canbus](https://github.com/crycode-de/ioBroker.canbus/) repository helped me a lot to decipher the message format.
 - The [fhemHPSU](https://github.com/ahermann86/fhemHPSU) project contains an exhaustive list of parameters.
-- The `data.json` included in the `G1 Gateway` software contains a large number of parameters but is very incomplete: `/var/local/rocon-g1/node_modules/rotex-control-module/data/data.json`
+- The `data.json` included in the `G1 Gateway` software contains a large number of parameters.
+This list is still very incomplete but a good starting point for experimentation: `/var/local/rocon-g1/node_modules/rotex-control-module/data/data.json`